7 Mise-en-scène II: Lighting and Color

 Despite criticism of its overuse, it remains in use today, especially in a lot of “gritty” television drama.

 As you are watching a movie and you happen upon a striking scene, hit pause and see if you can picture what is happening off screen with the lighting set up, starting with identifying the position and angle of the key light.
 Does the light have a particular shade or tint?
 Is the colored light coming from the key, or one of the secondary lights on the setup?
 We can never know for sure, without the lighting designer there to confirm it, exactly how the setup worked.
-But our goal is to imaginatively recreate the scene, like Sherlock at a crime scene (but without getting quite as dotty as Sherlock)
+But our goal is to imaginatively recreate the scene, like Sherlock at a crime scene (but hopefully without getting quite as dotty as Sherlock)

 image